ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 - Watch you allocations!

-If you don't allocate, you don't have to collect the garbage.
-Yaya, we [mentioned this already]({#avoid-allocations}).
-But really, it's an important component of your application's performance profile.
+If you don't allocate it, you don't have to collect it.
+Yaya, we [mentioned this already]({#avoid-allocations}); but really, it's an important component of your application's performance profile.

 - Avoid sending objects between actors when you can